Karelian Group: Affiliation with the Russian Volunteer Corps

 The battalion is most likely incorporated within the structure of the Russian Volunteer Corps, similar to the Polish and German Volunteer Corps which have emerged alongside it in its operations and also helped to actively train and promote their units.
 The unit has made publications, showing its affiliation with the Russian Volunteer Corps through media such as stickers and brochures.

 On 9 November 2023, the Russian Volunteer Corps was involved in the assassination of a Federal Security Service Lieutenant Colonel in Bryansk Oblast.
 The Karelian National Battalion posted on Telegram in late January 2024 stating that they had also been involved in the assassination.

 On 18 January 2024, the Russian Volunteer Corps conducted a raid within Bryansk Oblast, located in Russia.
 The unit destroyed a Russian Ural military truck carrying personnel, the news was confirmed by a non-verified source in the Ukrainian Main Directorate of Intelligence Service.
 It was alleged by the battalion itself on Telegram that volunteers of the unit also participated in the raid.

+Since January 2026, The Karelian Group left the Russian Volunteer Corps due to ideological differences and disbanded as a singular military unit, with members joining other units and troops while still maintaining Nord membership.